Skip to content

 4. Evaluate each channel’s performance

-Now, it’s time to evaluate how each social channel contributes to your overall marketing goals.
+Now, it’s time for the actual “audit” part of this whole thing.
+Get ready to evaluate how each social channel contributes to your overall marketing goals.

-If you haven’t already created a mission statement and a few key goals for each social account, now’s the time.
+If you still need to create a mission statement and a few key goals for each social account, now’s the time!

 Several accounts may have similar goals, like driving traffic to your website and increasing conversions.
 Others may be exclusively for customer service purposes or brand awareness.